 - (a) Utility Franchise Renewal Use Prior to the expiration of a franchise, the utility installation should be field-reviewed and the franchise updated to reflect existing conditions in the field.
 WSDOT should verify the installation meets current highway safety requirements and utility accommodation policies.
-To differentiate the Renewal document from other accommodation documents, use the existing utility franchise number, supplemented by an "R" at the end of the franchise number. - (b) Utility Franchise Renewal Duration Franchise Renewal duration is the same as for a new franchise, provided that any issues identified during the Renewal review and approval process have been resolved.
+To differentiate the Renewal - (b) Utility Franchise Renewal Duration Franchise Renewal duration is the same as for a new franchise, provided that any issues identified during the Renewal review and approval process have been resolved.
 (See 100.07(1)(c), Consolidations and Renewals for additional information.)